surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

 * Technical issues
   * Non-allocating memory pool
+  * Add the User Options code from plugininfra
   * JSON
     * JSON versioning
     * If json throws how do we not die in the client comms